Research

 CPWR’s Small Study Program provides seed money of up to $30,000 to investigate promising research and practical initiatives.
 Many major research projects began with a Small Study to demonstrate its viability or test the approach, and other studies have resulted in important stand-alone projects.
 A survey of researchers funded under this program found that more than 60 percent had published their findings in peer-reviewed journals.

-- Reach high-risk groups, including small employers (those with 19 or fewer employees), vulnerable workers, and those in residential and light commercial construction.
+• Reach high-risk groups, including small employers (those with 19 or fewer employees) and those in residential and light commercial construction.

-- Engage stakeholders in partnerships that identify and overcome barriers to adopting good practices.
+• Engage stakeholders through partnerships to identify and overcome barriers to adopting good practices.

-- Tackle persistent or emerging issues with the use of new technologies to enhance worker safety, health, and wellbeing.
+• Tackle persistent or emerging issues and leverage new technologies to enhance worker safety, health, and well-being.

-- Translate research into practice and ensure widespread dissemination.
+• Translate research into practice and promote widespread dissemination.

 How to apply for a Small Study Grant